Who are the Institutional Holders in OneMain Holdings Inc. (OMF)?

-OneMain Holdings Inc. (NYSE: OMF) is 30.86% higher on its value in year-to-date trading and has touched a low of $28.77 and a high of $46.99 in the current 52-week trading range.
+OneMain Holdings Inc. (NYSE: OMF) is 26.57% higher on its value in year-to-date trading and has touched a low of $28.77 and a high of $46.99 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The OMF stock was last observed hovering at around $43.34 in the last trading session, with the day’s gains setting it 0.25% off its average median price target of $51.50 for the next 12 months.
-It is also 29.69% off the consensus price target high of $62.00 offered by 13 analysts, but current levels are -6.32% lower than the price target low of $41.00 for the same period.
+The OMF stock was last observed hovering at around $44.06 in the last trading session, with the day’s loss setting it -1.9% off its average median price target of $51.50 for the next 12 months.
+It is also 32.0% off the consensus price target high of $62.00 offered by 13 analysts, but current levels are -2.83% lower than the price target low of $41.00 for the same period.

 Sponsored

-The stock witnessed a 20.08% gain in the last 1 month and extending the period to 3 months gives it a 9.63%, and is 11.57% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.81% over the week and 2.87% over the month.
+The stock witnessed a 16.21% gain in the last 1 month and extending the period to 3 months gives it a 21.53%, and is -2.72% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.36% over the week and 3.04% over the month.

 OneMain Holdings Inc. (OMF) Analyst Forecasts